The Scope of Automation In The Shipping Industry

-Due to its complex nature—with hundreds of operators involved —the shipping industry is slower than most when it comes to adopting emergent technologies to expedite the shipping process.
-Less than 10% of container volume is currently handled by terminals that are fully automated.
+Due to its complex nature—with hundreds of operators involved —the shipping industry is slower than most when adopting emergent technologies to expedite the shipping process.
+Fully automated terminals currently handle less than 10% of container volume.

 What is Port Automation?

 There is no one homogenous definition of an automated—or ‘smart’—port.
-The term refers to a bevy of integrated technologies that come together to provide novel solutions port traffic control and trade flows.
+The term refers to a bevy of integrated technologies that provide novel solutions to port traffic control and trade flows.
 What this does is that it enables ports to handle more shipments on a given day, week, or year, maximizing its efficiency.

 There are three main pillars of port automation: inventories, ship-to-shore cranes, and port gate automation.
 Let’s look at each individually.

-When cargo is offloaded, specialized robots, which have been programmed for the task, can take over.
-Both stacking cranes and cargo handlers have been automated to a very large degree in a number of ports.
+Specialized robots programmed for the task can take over when cargo is offloaded.
+Both stacking cranes and cargo handlers have been automated substantially in several ports.
 At the same time, they have been designed to allow for a level of human interaction to error-correct.
-These robots can stack containers based on a number of pre-programmed categories and are aware of the dimensions of the packages they are handling.
+These robots can stack containers based on several pre-programmed categories and are aware of the dimensions of the packages they are handling.
 Cloud-technology proliferation has also allowed multiple machines to coordinate with each other so that there is no overlap in their schedules and routes.

-Today, most ports utilize a mixture of unmanned and manned cranes for cargo unloading.
-This means that the technology for full automation is already there; it just requires more investment in the long-term.
+Today, most ports utilize a mixture of unstaffed and staffed cranes for cargo unloading.
+This means that the technology for full automation is already there; it just requires more investment in the long term.

 These cranes use the Internet of Things (IoT) to relay and communicate information, carrying containers to the port and classifying them systematically.
 They are incredibly efficient and prone to very few errors.